Show Me How – Printmaking for Everyone

-Show Me How is an innovative community printmaking education project at Spike Print Studio that connects and engages with young people across Bristol through collaborative partnerships with University of the West of England (UWE), Aardman Animations, Rising and local schools and community groups.
+Show Me How is our community printmaking programme that connects and engages with young people across Bristol.
+We have collaborative partnerships with University of the West of England (UWE), Aardman Animations, Rising Agency, 1625ip charity for young homeless people, Young Carers Support Centre Fishponds and local schools and community groups.

 At the core of the project is our assertion that involvement in the arts will make a difference to young people’s lives.
 Education and training opportunities are crucial to their growth and development and our print project is designed for young people to give them the opportunity to pursue their educational and professional goals.

 Why Printmaking?
 Print is an excellent medium with which to engage young people because it is an immediate and expressive medium with mass appeal and has cultural resonance for young people and permeates their daily lives – clothes, magazines, graphic novels, music and computer games.
 It is a relatively cheap artistic medium and the skills it teaches are highly transferable.

 Delivering the project with SPS, are artist mentors from SPS and Rising Arts Agency who ensure that the young people are supported and inspired both on site during the teaching hours at SPS and through a programme of studio access through a Young Person Membership and Young Person Technician Scheme.

 UWE EDUCATION supported the pilot which will allowed us to train our mentors and introduce students to the project and it supports educational progression for the young people involved.

 AARDMAN a renowned Bristol based animation studio, is contributing to and endorsing the project.